RI-imaging/DryMass/docs/installation.rst

    | `"Could not find a version that satisfies the requirement drymass (from versions: )`
    | `No matching distribution found for drymass`",

-   please make sure that you are using Python version 3.5 or higher with ``python --version``.
+   please make sure that you are using Python version 3.6 or later with ``python --version``.
    If that is already the case, please run ``pip -vvv install drymass`` and create an `issue <https://github.com/RI-imaging/DryMass/issues>`_ with the error messages (e.g. as a screenshot) that you get.